Dr. Ramon Daines

 Hello, I am Dr. Fonda Na'Desh, and I serve as an academic coach for proofreading in the Academic Success Center.
 My graduate education includes an MBA and doctorate from Pepperdine University.
 My early professional work was in various roles in the computer technology field.
 Since leaving the technology field, I have gravitated to assisting individuals and businesses in reaching their goals by working in academia and in organizational and personal development.
 I also believe in giving back to the community.
 I am currently on the board of the People's Diabetes Foundation.
 I have also volunteered with SCORE.
 When not involved in scholarly work, I enjoy learning about non-traditional coaching/development approaches, watching British detective dramas and classic or sci-fi movies, bicycling, hiking, or watching the sun set on the California coast.

-First Lieutenant Gehrrie Bellamy Esq.
+Captain Gehrrie Bellamy Esq.

 Howdy!
 My name is Gehrrie D. Bellamy, and I am the Legal Writing Coach for ASC.
 I hail from Houston, Texas, where I attended the University of Houston and received my BA in Political Science, and Thurgood Marshall School of Law, where I received my Juris Doctorate.
 I have been an attorney for almost 15 years, and I am licensed to practice in Texas and Washington, D.C.
 I enjoy helping students hone their legal writing and analysis skills, as well as provide guidance for tackling the bar exam.
 In my free time, I actively spoil two very adorable Bichon Frisé puppies, Linen and Brightyn, and volunteer at various puppy rescue groups.